 Our Parent Education Program here at St. Joseph's School for the Deaf is a parent-centered program, devised to help parents get the support they need in raising their Deaf children.
-The group meets once a week for 2 hours, and is run by our two school social workers.
+The group meets once a week for 2 hours.

 The first hour is Sign Language hour.
 The parents continue to grow in their ability to both understand and use Sign.
 At times, both in Sign class, and in the supports group, there are opportunities to talk about Deaf culture, and how that culture impacts their children.